meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 Competence, autonomy and relatedness over time leades to an increase in longitudinal well-being.
 Again, all three of these things are linked to eachother and provide positive feedback loops for each thing.
 ## Discussion
-Horizontal time dimension and the potential for causal modeling supplied by the analysis of change is very important
+Horizontal time dimension and the potential for causal modeling supplied by the analysis of change is very important.
+Psychological need satisfaction is lar